MileHacker Logo

 • Luxury hotels are more likely to feature accessible rooms and facilities, including ramps and elevators.
 Always confirm specific features directly with the hotel before booking.

-• Some larger, more developed beaches might have accessible pathways or facilities, but many smaller coves and natural beaches are not designed for easy access.
+• Some larger, more developed beaches might have accessible pathways or facilities, although a lot of smaller coves and natural beaches are not designed for easy access.
 Spiaggia del Poetto in Cagliari (further south on the island) is known as a relatively accessible urban beach.

-• Private transfers or taxis are often the most reliable options for accessible transportation.
+• Private transfers or taxis are often the most trustworthy options for accessible transportation.
 If renting a car, confirm adapted vehicles are available.

 Attractions & Transport